-If a student is applying for assistance on his/her own, apart from his/her parents, the CCHA must determine whether the student is subject to the eligibility restrictions contained in 24 CFR 5.612.
-If the student is subject to those restrictions, the CCHA must ensure that: (1) the student is individually eligible for the program, (2) either the student is independent from his/her parents or the student's parents are income eligible for the program, and (3) the "family" with which the student is applying is collectively eligible for the program.
+If a student is applying for assistance on their own, apart from their parents, the PHA must determine whether the student is subject to the eligibility restrictions contained in 24 CFR 5.612.
+If the student is subject to those restrictions, the PHA must ensure that: (1) the student is individually eligible for the program, (2) either the student is independent from their parents or the student's parents are income eligible for the program, and (3) the "family" with which the student is applying is collectively eligible for the program.

-For any student who is subject to the 5.612 restrictions, the CCHA will:
+For any student who is subject to the 5.612 restrictions, the PHA will: